 |Operating and office equipment||2 to 20 years|

 Purchased intangible assets are recognised at cost less amortisation and, if applicable, impairment losses.
+Intangible assets are generally amortised over their contractual or estimated useful lives using the straight-line method.
+Licences and similar rights, as well as purchased customer lists are amortised over a period of 2 to 20 years.
 With the exception of goodwill, brand names and works of art with an indefinite life, all useful lives are definite.
 An indefinite useful life is attributable to the Company’s intention to continue using the relevant assets.
-Intangible assets with finite useful lives are generally amortised over their contractual or estimated useful lives using the straight-line method.
-This period is between 2 and 20 years.
 Internally generated intangible assets from which the Group is likely to benefit in future, and which can be measured reliably, are stated at their cost of production.
 The cost of production includes all costs directly attributable to the development process as well as appropriate portions of the attributable overheads.
 Attributable borrowing costs for qualifying assets are included.
 Research and development costs are treated as current expenses if the requirements for capitalisation of development costs under IAS 38 are not met.

 In accordance with IAS 36, the carrying amount of goodwill is tested for impairment annually and upon the occurrence of triggering events, on the basis of cash-generating units or groups of units.
 The Haniel Group performs the regular impairment tests during the fourth quarter of each year.
-As at the reporting date, there were a total of 22 cash-generating units within the Haniel Group (previous year: 21).
-The increase resulted from the acquisition of Bekaert Textiles.
+As at the reporting date, there were a total of 21 cash-generating units within the Haniel Group (previous year: 23).
 In the context of the impairment tests, the carrying amounts of the individual or groups of cash-generating units are compared with their recoverable amount, which is equivalent to the higher of the value in use and the fair value less costs of disposal, determined in a second step if necessary.
 The fair value is the best estimate of the amount that an independent third party would pay for the (groups of) cash-generating units on the reporting date.
 Any disposal costs that would be incurred according to best estimate are deducted.

 If the recoverable amount is less than the carrying amount of the individual cash-generating unit or group of cash-generating units, an impairment loss with respect to goodwill is recognised in profit or loss and, if applicable, as well as to other assets of the unit.